Shperb/Shperb.github.io/_teaching/CS_intro.md

 The main topics covered in this course are as follows:
 1. Introduction to data structures and algorithms.
-2.Principles of procedural and object-oriented programming, polymorphism, abstract classes and interfaces.
+2. Principles of procedural and object-oriented programming, polymorphism, abstract classes and interfaces.
-3.Recursive definitions and programs.
+3. Recursive definitions and programs.
-4.Algorithmic efficiency: upper bounds and computation of running time for basic sorting and searching algorithms.
+4. Algorithmic efficiency: upper bounds and computation of running time for basic sorting and searching algorithms.
-5.Java as a regular programming language, with examples from various areas in Computer
+5. Java as a regular programming language, with examples from various areas in Computer
 Science, such as abstract data structures.